openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 ## Introduction

-When the input data does not fit to Neural Network model input tensor perfectly, this means that additional operations/steps are needed to transform your data to format expected by a model.
+When the input data does not fit to Neural Network model input tensor perfectly, this means that additional operations/steps are needed to transform the data to format expected by a model.
 These operations are known as "preprocessing".

 ### Example
 Consider the following standard example: deep learning model expects input with the *`{1, 3, 224, 224}`* shape, *`FP32`* precision, *`RGB`* color channels order, and it requires data normalization (subtract mean and divide by scale factor).
 However, there is just a *`640x480`* *`BGR`* image (data is *`{480, 640, 3}`*).
 This means some operations to be performed:
- - Convert U8 buffer to FP32
+ - Convert *`U8`* buffer to *`FP32`*.
- - Transform to *`planar`* format: from *`{1, 480, 640, 3}`* to *`{1, 3, 480, 640}`*
+ - Transform to *`planar`* format: from *`{1, 480, 640, 3}`* to *`{1, 3, 480, 640}`*.
- - Resize image from 640x480 to 224x224
+ - Resize image from 640x480 to 224x224.
- - Make *`BGR->RGB`* conversion as model expects *`RGB`*
+ - Make *`BGR->RGB`* conversion as model expects *`RGB`*.
- - For each pixel, subtract mean values and divide by scale factor
+ - For each pixel, subtract mean values and divide by scale factor.

 ![](img/preprocess_not_fit.png)

-Even though all these steps can be relatively easy implemented manually in the application code before actual inference, it is possible to do it with Preprocessing API.
+Even though all these steps can be relatively easy to implement manually in the application code before actual inference, it is possible to do it with Preprocessing API.
 Reasons to use this API are:
  - Preprocessing API is easy to use.
  - Preprocessing steps will be integrated into execution graph and will be performed on selected device (CPU/GPU/VPU/etc.) rather than always being executed on CPU.
 This will improve selected device utilization which is always good.